doiftrue/litewire-di/docs/content/config-usage-example.md

 - more classes and registrations;
 - too many tiny config objects can add noise in a small application.

-### Option 3: return an array from `config.php`
+### Option 3: configure named constructor parameters

-Some projects prefer a plain PHP config file and create typed objects in bootstrap code.
+For an instantiable service class with scalar constructor arguments, `config.php` can return an associative parameter array that is passed directly to `set()`.
+The keys must match constructor parameter names.
+Any omitted class dependencies are autowired.

 file: `config.php`
 ```php